 Whether you are using a DSLR or a mirrorless camera the first thing to consider when using an off-camera flash is whether they physically fit on the camera itself.

 The main thing for this is to know whether the camera has a hot shoe as this is how they mount and connect to cameras (this relates to any transmitters that you use with the flashes too).

-The hot shoe is a metal mount with pins which is normally on the top of the camera body and it is normally centered.
+The hot-shoe is a metal mount with pins.
+It’s usually on the top of the camera body and it’s normally centered.

 Luckily, nearly all modern DSLRs and mirrorless cameras have a hot shoe mount which is universal so they slot into flashes quite easily.

-The main exception to this are some branded products since they’ve had some non universal hot shoe mounts which can be a little bit awkward.
+The main exception to this is some Sony branded products since they’ve had some non-universal hot shoe mounts which can be a little bit awkward.

 Do All Cameras WORK With All Hot Shoe Flashes?

 So now you know that most will fit on your camera if it has a hot shoe, but will it work effectively?